My current obsession is with this mocha mint shake.

-My weakness when it comes to candy and sweets is totally chocolate and peanut butter.
+My weakness when it comes to candy and sweets is totally chocolate and peanut butter (like my peanut butter cup pie recipe).
 Sometimes though, I get a craving for chocolate and mint.

 There is something refreshing about the mint flavor mixed with chocolate.

 It can get tough when trying to stay away from sugar to get your chocolate fix in.

 I finally got brave and started trying to make sweet treats at home using sweeteners that don’t make an impact on your blood sugar levels.
 (Did you know that maintaining blood sugar levels is key to adrenal and thyroid health?)

 I like to have variety in the house because each seems to have it’s place when you are baking or creating desserts.

 An easy way to start using alternative sweeteners are to make shakes and smoothies.
 They are so forgiving because you can add a little at a time until you get the right amount.

 It’s hard to fix a baked treat once it’s cooked.